Each Little Fun Club box contains three age appropriate books.

 The final product is a box filled with education, fun and opportunities for positive child development.
 We work hard and take our time to make sure each box is just right before it is sent out.

-Here are a few boxes that we have sent.
+Here are a some titles included in boxes that we have sent.

 0 to 1 year old